-- Currently enrolled in college or vocational program
+- Currently enrolled in a college or vocational program

 - Good standing with your school

-- Must receive some credit for hours worked
+- Must receive course credit for internship hours completed

-- Adhere to dress codes and all other rules established for all Oklahoma Aquarium employees and other staff
+- Adhere to dress codes and all other rules established to all Oklahoma Aquarium employees and other staff

 - References and recommendations

-Position specific requirements: Biology major; 2.5 GPA; coursework in any of the following: biology, chemistry, botany, aquaculture, vertebrate zoology, and/or invertebrate zoology; prefer experience in home aquariums, animal care, fishing, and plumbing; typically 4 hour shifts (available shifts are: 9:00 a.m. to 1:00 p.m.
-Monday-Friday and 1:00 p.m. to 5:00 p.m.
-Monday-Sunday), but must have some flexibility with schedule.
-Please also submit 2 letters of recommendation (one professional, one academic).
+Position specific requirements: biology major, 2.5+ GPA; coursework in any of the following: biology, chemistry, botany, aquaculture, vertebrate zoology, and/or invertebrate zoology; typically four hour shifts (available shifts are seven days a week from 8 a.m.-5 p.m.) but must have some flexibility with schedule.
+Please also list three references that we may contact (full name, phone number, and email).

-Specific program requirements: Interest/major in biology and/or education; 2.5 GPA; coursework and experience in public speaking; computer skills in Word, Excel, and Internet; excellent oral and written communication skills; work 4-6 hour shifts, but also have flexibility with schedule. (including some weekends and evenings.
-Please also list 2 references that we may contact (full name and phone numbers.)
+Specific program requirements: Interest/major in biology and/or education, 2.5+ GPA; experience in public speaking; computer skills in Word and Excel; excellent written communication skills; work four to six-hour shifts, but also have flexibility with schedule (including some weekends and evenings).
+Please also list three references that we may contact (full name, phone number, and email).

 Be prepared to get wet!
-Assist biology staff in maintaining superb water quality for fish collection.
-Duties include, but are not limited to: daily collection and testing of water quality, chemical calculations, cleaning of lab and aquarium systems, building, working on weekends as needed.
+Assist biology staff in maintaining superb water quality for our fish.
+Duties include, but are not limited to: daily collection and testing of water quality, chemical calculations, cleaning of lab and aquarium systems, building, and working on weekends as needed.

-Position specific requirements: Science major (biology, chemistry, etc.); 2.5 GPA; coursework in biology and inorganic chemistry; preferred knowledge and understanding of volumetric weights and measurements; knowledge of sterile lab procedures; typically 4 hour shifts (available shifts are: 9:00 a.m. to 1:00 p.m.
-Monday-Friday), but some flexibility is required.
-Please submit 2 letters of recommendation (one academic, one professional).
+Position specific requirements: Science major (biology, chemistry, etc.), 2.5+ GPA; coursework in biology and inorganic chemistry; preferred knowledge and understanding of volumetric weights and measurements; knowledge of sterile lab procedures; work four hour shifts (available shifts are from 9 a.m.-1 p.m., Monday-Friday) but some flexibility is required.
+Please submit two letters of recommendation (full name, phone number, and email).